Acronyms for Real Estate

 Financing, Mortgage, and Loan Abbreviations

-Real estate financing involves several terms and acronyms that you’ll want to know.
+Real estate financing involves several terms and real estate abbreviations that you'll want to know.
 Here are some essentials:

 • ARM - Adjustable-Rate Mortgage: A mortgage with a variable interest rate.